neuralmagic/deepsparse/src/deepsparse/transformers/README.md

 ```
 ### Text Generation
 The text generation task generates a sequence of words given the prompt.
 Popular text generation LLMs (Large Language Models) are used
-for the chats (the instruction models), code generation, text summarization or filling out the missing text.
+for the chats (the instruction models), code generation, text summarization, or filling out the missing text.
 are used for chats or following instructions are also covered in this task.
 The following example uses a sparsified text classification
 OPT model to complete the prompt